 On September 24, 2021, we entered into the SPA for an aggregate financing of \$15.0 million with institutional investors.
 A first closing under the SPA occurred on September 24, 2021 and a second closing under the SPA occurred on November 5, 2021.
-At the first closing, the Company issued to the investors (i) senior secured convertible promissory notes in the aggregate principal amount of \$5.3 million for an aggregate purchase price of \$5.0 million (collectively, the "First Closing Notes") and (ii) warrants to purchase 18,058 shares of the Company's common stock in the aggregate at an exercise price of \$152.60 per share.
-At the second closing, the Company issued to the institutional investors referenced above, (i) senior secured convertible promissory notes in the aggregate principal amount of \$10.6 million (collectively, the "Second Closing Notes", together with the First Closing Notes, the "2021 Notes") for an aggregate purchase price of \$10.0 million and (ii) warrants to purchase 36,116 shares of the Company's common stock in the aggregate at an exercise price of \$152.60 per share.
-The 2021 Notes were satisfied on October 10, 2022.
+At the first closing, the Company issued to the investors (i) senior secured convertible promissory notes in the aggregate principal amount of \$5.3 million for an aggregate purchase price of \$5.0 million (collectively, the "First Closing Notes") and (ii) warrants to purchase 1,507 shares of the Company's common stock in the aggregate at a current exercise price of \$3.64 per share.
+At the second closing, the Company issued to the institutional investors referenced above, (i) senior secured convertible promissory notes in the aggregate principal amount of \$10.6 million (collectively, the "Second Closing Notes") for an aggregate purchase price of \$10.0 million and (ii) warrants to purchase 3,005 shares of the Company's common stock in the aggregate at a current exercise price of \$10.0 million and (ii) warrants to purchase 3,005 shares of the Company's common stock in the aggregate at a current exercise price of \$10.0 million and (ii) warrants to purchase 3,005 shares of the Company's common stock in the aggregate at a current exercise price of \$1.0 million and (ii) warrants to purchase 3,005 shares of the Company's common stock in the aggregate at a current exercise price of \$1.0 million and (ii) warrants to purchase 3,005 shares of the Company's common stock in the aggregate at a current exercise price of \$1.0 million and (ii) warrants to purchase 3,005 shares of the Company's common stock in the aggregate at a current exercise price of \$1.0 million and (ii) warrants to purchase 3,005 shares of the Company's common stock in the aggregate at a current exercise price of \$1.0 million and (ii) warrants to purchase 3,005 shares of the Company's common stock in the aggregate at a current exercise price of \$1.0 million and (ii) warrants to purchase 3,005 shares of the Compa

 On June 30, 2022, we entered into an \$8.0 million convertible financing agreement with institutional investors (the "2022 Notes").
 The agreement provided for two closings, each for notes payable of \$4.24 million (resulting in gross cash proceeds of \$4.0 million).
 Funds were received for the first closing on July 1, 2022 and for the second closing on August 9, 2022.
 The remaining amount of principal and interest on the 2022 Notes was repaid in the first quarter of 2023.
-However, we remain obligated under the 2022 Notes to pay additional cash as true-up payments for interest or redemption amounts that we paid in shares of common stock that were valued below \$24.07 or the lower conversion price of \$9.01 in effect between January 12, 2023 and May 12, 2023.
-The true-up payments compensate for the difference between the value of a share and the conversion price in effect at the time of redemption, multiplied by the number of shares paid.
-The true-up payments are due (in cash) on May 12, 2023.
+We were obligated under the 2022 Notes to pay additional cash as true-up payments for interest or redemption amounts that we paid in shares of common stock that were valued below \$24.07 or the lower conversion price of \$9.01 in effect between January 12, 2023 and May 12, 2023.
+The true-up payments compensate the holder for the difference between the value of a share and the conversion price in effect at the time of redemption, multiplied by the number of shares paid.
+The true-up payments totaling \$0.6 million were paid on May 12, 2023.